Pierre's Ice Cream Company: History

-Pierre's Ice Cream Company first opened its store in 1932 at a chic East 82nd Street and Euclid Avenue.
+Pierre's Ice Cream Company first opened a store in 1932 at East 82nd Street and Euclid Avenue.
 Fresh ice creams were prepared each day in the back of the store which were sold by the cone, the cup, or hand packed.
-The founder of this company is Alexander Pierre Basset.
+The founder of this company is Alexander "Pierre" Basset.
 As Pierre's expanded, the company moved to St. Clair Avenue, and to the East 60th Street and Hough Avenue in 1960.
 The Hough Avenue plant was shared with the Royal Ice Cream Company owned by Sol Roth, a small ice cream manufacturer.
 The Royal Ice Cream Company acquired the Pierre's Ice Cream Company in 1960, and Royal began showcasing the Pierre's brand and special recipe.
 The Pierre's/Royal acquired the Harwill Ice Cream Company at East 65th Street and Carnegie Avenue in 1967.
 In April 1995, Pierre's moved into its center and office headquarters at East 65th and Euclid Avenue.
 In September 2010, the company scheduled to open the state-of-the-art ice cream factory on a 35,000 square foot.
 In 2011, the company opened a new factory to replace its original plant; the facility cost $9.2 million, $6.2 million of which was supplemented by loans from the city of Cleveland.
 In 2022, Pierre's Ice Cream Company was acquired by Ohio Processors Inc. for an undisclosed amount.